-Leidseplein is a one of the most famous and busiest squares of Amsterdam for nightlife, entertainment, shopping and central location for public transport.
+Leidseplein is one of the most famous and busiest squares of Amsterdam for nightlife, entertainment, shopping and central location for public transport.
 It is located at the southern end of Amsterdam’s central canal ring, only a few footsteps away from the main entrance of the amazing Vondelpark.
 This is one of Amsterdams best parks.
 In addition, the Leidseplein faces one of the busiest streets of Amsterdam, the Leidsestraat.
 The translation that fits the best for Leidseplein would be Leiden Square.
 Way back in history the square Leidseplein was high street all the way to the town of Leiden.

-The location from Leidseplein is nowadays still one of the most centrally places in Amsterdam.
+The location from Leidseplein is nowadays still one of the most central places in Amsterdam.
 This why you can easily, get everywhere in Amsterdam in a maximum of 30 minutes.
 There are many opportunities, like several tram and bus stops, a taxi stand, parking garages and canal cruise stops.

 On the Leidse square you won’t get bored!
-During the day and evening it’s very likely that you will face street performers on the square.
-In addition, you will find many of other entertainment activities and interesting sights at the Leidseplein.
+During the day and evening, it’s very likely that you will face street performers on the square.
+In addition, you will find many other entertainment activities and interesting sights at the Leidseplein.
 When you visit Amsterdam for the first time or for the fifth time, the Leidse square will not disappoint you.
 There is always something to see.

-During the summer months season, one side of Leidseplein filled up with a the large terraces and that is surrounded with several cosy bars lining the square.
-This is a place were locals and tourists can lean back and relaxing with a drink while taking a break to continue their journey.
+During the summer months season, one side of Leidseplein filled up with a the large terraces and that is surrounded with several cozy bars lining the square.
+This is a place were locals and tourists can lean back and relax with a drink while taking a break to continue their journey.
 Besides taking just a quick break, you can easily spend one of your day-parts in the area of the Leidseplein.

 During the colder season all the terraced area will be replaced by an outdoor ice skate ring.
-You will see many cosy Christmas lights and, hot food stalls are filling a part of the square.
+You will see many cozy Christmas lights and, hot food stalls are filling a part of the square.

 The following locations are well-known to make a visit to nearby the Leidseplein: